 Fit the gaff to the main mast.
 You may need to cut through the mast strengthener.
-To rig the throat halliard reeve the two blocks together at the yoke and underside of the mast top and terminate as shown - Photo 183.
+Attach the gaff yoke to the mast as shown - use cord G and parrels P140 to tie gaff yoke to the mast.
+To rig the throat halliard reeve the two blocks together at the yoke and underside of the mast top and terminate as shown.

-Rig the peak halliard and terminate as shown - Photo 183.
+Rig the peak halliard and terminate as shown.